kiba/Writings/fac/chp26_sealing_and_research.md

 **Year 3, Day 323**

 Sealing is bullshit.
-All you need is paper and a chakra user and you could do things that's out of reach for technology alone.
+All you need is paper, ink, and a chakra user and you could do things that's out of reach for technology alone.
 On the other hand, sealing required a lot of research, and if you want to do something else, you'll have to literally draw something else different, not just altering the diagram there or here.

 One of spymaster's student, Satoshi is really blossoming in his study.
 Studying physics and getting lot of ideas really do him wonder, or so they said.

 Satoshi recently developed a CCTV equivalent of a seal, the first of its kind as far as Satoshi knew anywhere in the universe.

+It's too bad that we can't make use of seals since we don't have a chakra system, but it's something to think about as we deepen our study of chakra biology.
+Someday, everyone will have bullshit ninja magic.

 **Year 3, Day 325**

-Every kingdom on Remnant is finally on board with the MSC, all sending special operations or huntsmen.
+Every kingdom on Remnant is finally on board with the MSC, all sending special operators or huntsmen.
 As a result, the Mechatron Stargate Command is now renamed to Remnant Stargate Command.

 **Year 3, Day 326**